ExhaustedBiped/YAVSRG/index.md

 + A really good automatic difficulty calculator that beats out MSD (and less mentionably star rating)
 + A fully featured chart editor
 + An HP system where you can "fail" a chart by running out of HP due to missing too much
-+ Column-independent scroll speed changes
 + BMS support with scratch lanes
 + Sound effects when you hit notes (but they won't be assignable to each note individually like keysounding in osu!mania or LR2)

 ### We might eventually implement..
 + Online multiplayer and score servers (If enough people are interested and I pay for dedicated hosting)
 + Regular/weekly challenges for players to complete
-+ Support for SDVX special lanes
++ Support for SDVX lasers
 + Some more stuff hopefully, we'll see...